-This could’ve been a more thorough blog post, with additional great photos, had I attended the stiletto race for men (and women?), an awaited segment of Madrid Orgullo 2016.
+This could’ve been a more thorough blog post had I attended the stiletto race for men, an awaited part of Madrid Orgullo.
 MADO for short, Madrid Pride is undoubtedly the most popular gay pride event in Europe.

-I always wanted to feature Madrid’s gay-friendly barrio Chueca, where the run will be held, but it was unfortunate that I didn’t learn about the event in time.
-In fact, I almost missed the whole MADO affair if hadn’t been for its advertisement on event details plastered inside an ad street panel at the corner of Bravo Murillo and Capitan Haya Street.
+I always wanted to feature Madrid’s gay-friendly barrio Chueca, where the run will be held, but unfortunately, I didn’t learn about the event in time.
+In fact, I almost missed the whole MADO affair if hadn’t been for its advertisement with event details plastered inside ad street panels along Bravo Murillo.

 So last Saturday, I took the Metro Line 1 that passes through Atocha station one and a half hours before the parade’s supposed start at 6PM.
-While I didn’t witness the whole event since I left way before it was finished, I made sure that I collected fine photographs for my blog.
+I didn’t witness the whole event since I left way before it was finished; still I made sure that I collected fine photographs for my blog.

-What’s also apparent was that people appeared bold and unabashed, and brimming with confidence.
-An effect of Tinto de verano (a popular Spanish alcoholic beverage), I suppose.
+What’s also apparent was that people appeared bold and unabashed – an effect of Tinto de verano (a popular Spanish alcoholic beverage), I suppose.
 Some walked back and forth, and then back again, in the middle of the street like it is a catwalk, excited to show off their costumes and look.
-After one strutted down in the midst of an enthusiastic crowd, another would follow and try to outdo him by performing crazier antics.
+After one strutted down in the midst of an enthusiastic crowd, another would follow and try to outdo him by performing out-of-this-world antics.

 And, just when you thought you had seen the craziest costumes, a naked pair arrived, each parading a prosthetic reproductive protrusion that dangled from his waist, to the amusement of the crowd.

-I saw at least two groups with members in revealing outfits, one of them tripped to their underwear.
+I saw at least two groups with members in revealing outfits, a few of them stripped to their underwear.
 The most popular materials for costumes at the event were mesh cloth and leather, and anything that carries the LGBT colors.